broadinstitute/polyphonia/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/6245320/122775196-e29fd980-d277-11eb-80b9-2b2ffb4fa3ae.png" alt="process flowchart" width="750"></p>

 Polyphonia starts off by verifying and printing input options and preparing a list of samples to analyze.
 Samples without a [consensus genome](#consensus-genomes) or [within-sample diversity file](#within-sample-diversity-files) are excluded from analysis.
 If at least one [optional plate map](#optional-plate-map-inputs) is provided, samples not appearing in any plate map are excluded from analysis.
+A [read depth filter](#position-inclusion-thresholds) is applied.
 Samples not passing [sample inclusion thresholds](#sample-inclusion-thresholds) are excluded from analysis.
 To save time, samples without any plate neighbors as specified by provided [well comparison options](#well-comparison-options) are excluded.

 If [consensus genomes](#consensus-genomes) are not already aligned, they are aligned using [`MAFFT`](https://mafft.cbrc.jp/alignment/software/).